-The Best Grocery Delivery Apps For When It's Too Cold To Shop
+When It's Too Cold To Grocery Shop, These Sites Do It For You

-A week's worth of meals, minus any sort of physical trip to the store, is simply an app or web browser away these days.
-And we rounded up ten of the best on-demand services out there to prove it.
-Scroll on for all your favorite, go-to products from a wide variety of stores and shops across the country.
-Ahead we've got everything from the well-known Amazon Fresh or Jet to newer and more indie options like Brandless or Thrive Market.
-We even threw in a bonus alcohol delivery option, too (for good measure).
+A week's worth of meals, minus any sort of physical trip to the store, is simply an app or web browser away these days — and we rounded up the best on-demand services out there that do it for you.
+Ahead, all your favorite groceries delivered fresh from the well-known Amazon or Jet to the trendier and new Brandless or Thrive Market.
+(We threw in a bonus alcohol delivery option, too.)

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.